-Fire extinguishers are one of the most well-known and universally used forms of firefighting equipment and on a construction site, a fire extinguisher can make all the difference to fire control.
+Fire extinguishers are one of the most well-known and universally used forms of firefighting equipment.
+On a construction site, a fire extinguisher can make all the difference to fire control.
+Different fire extinguisher types are designed to combat specific classes of fires, ensuring effective suppression and increased safety in various scenarios.

 When it comes to planning and managing construction work, fire safety should always be a key consideration.
 Having fire safety equipment on construction sites ensures that workers are prepared to react to emergency situations efficiently and safely.
 Additionally, the provision of fire safety equipment is also a legal requirement under fire safety regulation.